slasso93/MapleOrigin/sql/readme.txt

----- HeavenMS MySQL Database ----
+---- MapleOrigin MySQL Database ----

-These SQL files must be executed IN ORDER to set up the database:
-	- db_database.sql
-	- db_drops.sql
-	- db_shopupdate.sql (optional & require provided WZs)
+Just execute db_create.sql and it will create everything needed to run MapleOrigin

+To wipe a server run the wipe.sql.
+It will keep GM characters and give player's a rewardpoint on their most voted account with more than 3 votepoints